Get your free and exclusive 80-page Banking Passkey Report

 3. Greenfield or Standalone Apps:

 For new (greenfield) applications or standalone apps without legacy authentication baggage from web, consider starting with passkeys from the beginning.
+The ideal onboarding flow prompts for passkey creation immediately after account setup, followed by a prompt to enable local biometrics for session protection if required.
 By doing so, you create a future-proof authentication scheme that eliminates password issues and lays the groundwork for frictionless and secure user journeys across all platforms.
 Take a look at our Corbado Complete solution.

 4. Avoid Partial Implementations for Multi-Device Ecosystems: